vlevit/notify-send.sh/README.md

       -h, --hint=TYPE:NAME:VALUE        Specifies basic extra data to pass.
 Valid types are int, double, string and byte.
       -p, --print-id                    Print the notification ID to the standard output.
       -r, --replace=ID                  Replace existing notification.
+      -R, --replace-file=FILE           Store and load notification replace ID to/from this file.
       -s, --close=ID                    Close notification.
       -v, --version                     Version of the package.